mathspp/mathspp/pages/03.talks/_20231111-implement-python/talk.md

 In this hands-on tutorial we went through the four main components that let you implement a programming language like Python from scratch.

- -
- - The workshop was based on my blog series
- -
- -

 I aimed for an interesting and fun workshop and the feedback I received tells me I delivered it:

  > “I liked that we quickly got a very simple compiler and interpreter up and running, we did all of the fun stuff without too much of the boring repetitive parts.” — Samir